 Subsequent registration for graduate students will be allowed only with the written approval of the Faculty of Graduate and Postdoctoral Studies.
 Retroactive fees and interest will be assessed prior to registration and must be paid at that time.

 A student may be placed on financial hold as a result of outstanding indebtedness to the University, including tuition and student fees, parking and library fines, and Student Housing & Hospitality Services fees.
 Please note the following:

 The financial hold will be removed when the outstanding balance, including all penalties, is paid in full.

 Interest will be charged at a rate of prime plus 6% per annum.
-Interest is charged on all outstanding amounts that are past due and is calculated toward the end of each month.
+Interest is charged on all outstanding amounts that are past due and is calculated monthly.
 Anything else in this section notwithstanding, any amounts charged as penalties for the late payment of fees and accounts (including the Interest Penalty and the processing fee) will not exceed 60% per annum.

 Students can access their tax receipts (T2202A, T4A, and Transit Tax Credit) at the Student Service Centre (ssc.adm.ubc.ca/sscportal/servlets/SRVSSCFramework).

 The following fees qualify for tuition tax credit and will be included on the T2202A:

 For more information on income tax, visit Canada Revenue Agency (www.cra-arc.gc.ca).

 For students registered in more than one graduate degree program, fees are assessed for both programs until minimum assessment is reached for the first program.
 Fees for the second program will continue to be assessed until degree completion.